-- · have an A.A. degree or higher; - · are non-degree seeking;
+- · have an A.A. degree or higher; - are non-degree seeking;

 - are registering for 11 credit hours or fewer (college-level math and English courses require placement test scores); - are a transfer student who has completed all required college-level English and math courses; - have records that indicate you have already taken one of the state-mandated tests within the last two years; or - entered the ninth grade in a Florida public school in the 2003-04 school year, or any year thereafter, and earned a Florida standard high school diploma, or if you are currently serving as an active duty member of any branch of the U.S. Armed Services, you will not be required to take the common placement test and will not be required to enroll in developmental education instruction at a Florida College System institution.
-If you are not required to take the common placement test and not required to enroll in developmental education, you may opt to be assessed and enroll in developmental education.
+If you are not required to take the common placement test and not required to enroll in developmental education.
 Always check with your Advisor regarding placement test requirements.
 Call the Testing and Assessment Center for more information at 863-784-7214.